 Christmas and New Year’s Day are the only holidays during the year when collection will not occur.
 When these holidays fall on a weekday, all collections will be pushed back one day following the holiday.
 Friday customers will be serviced on Saturday.

-Waste collection delays may occur during severe weather conditions, such as snow, ice, high temperatures, or unsafe air due to wildfire smoke.
+Waste collection delays may occur during severe weather conditions, such as snow, ice, high heat, or unsafe air quality due to wildfire smoke.

 Leave your carts at the curb and your garbage and recycling company will collect them as soon as it is safe to do so.